tomisme/ta/README.md

     + [ ] associated lessons

 ## Future
++ shift toward personal database to community of sharing/remixing
+  + tags on different plan types
+  + plans can be published/starred/shared/remixed
 + lesson performer
   +  generates a slideshow based on lesson activities
   +  separate student content (projected) and teacher content (on laptop/tablet)